Contact for Register for the Small Business Purchasing Program (SBPP)

 COMMBUYS, the State’s online procurement platform, links public purchasers in search of goods and services with businesses who are able to provide them.
 During the COMMBUYS registration process, companies have the opportunity to identify as a small business by meeting certain qualifying criteria.
 COMMBUYS validates SBPP eligibility information entered by companies through an interface with the Massachusetts Department of Revenue (DOR).
-Eligibility is periodically reviewed, at which time, SBPP members receive an automated email from COMMBUYS asking them to update their SBPP eligibility information in their COMMBUYS vendor profiles.
+Eligibility is reviewed periodically, at which time, SBPP members receive an automated email from COMMBUYS asking them to update their SBPP eligibility information in their COMMBUYS vendor profiles.

 Does my firm qualify?